Sanctuary of the Madonna del Pilastrello, Lendinara

-Attributed Miracles surrounding Foundation
+Miracles said to surround the foundation

 In 1509 on the night of 8 to 9 May, a man by the name of Matteo Brandolese was traveling on the road from Cavazzana, despite a violent storm sweeping through the area.
 Nearing the village of Roverese, he was enraptured by a glow coming from the statue of a Madonna, which had been torn by the storm from a niche on the facade of the house.

 The statue was brought by gusts of wind over a hedge, where it remained for days, and due to its resplendence, became a destination for curious and faithful.
-Lawyer Lorenzo Malmignati, hearing of this fact decided to build a small chapel for the statuette.
+Lawyer Lorenzo Malmignati, hearing of this fact, decided to build a small chapel for the statuette.

 In 1570 Ludovico Borezzo, descendant of owner of the house where the statue originally rested, decided to restore the now dilapidated chapel of the Madonna.
 To mix the lime, water was drawn from nearby spring, but to his amazement, the water was tinted red like blood.
 This created another popular commotion and generated talk of a miracle.